( A partnership between UKaid Sakchyam and Vijaya Laghubitta Bittiya Sanstha Ltd)

 Meanwhile, in rural areas, small cooperatives providing the basic financial services to the local population are struggling to meet the increasing credit demand from their members.
 The small equity base and inadequate saving mobilization are the major problems of these cooperatives

 To effectively address the existing problems, the Sakchyam and VLBS partnership intended to both financially educate the population of these regions (mainly poor and disadvantaged people – particularly the Dalits, Janajati, Women and other Minorities) and then provide the services necessary to unleash their full potential.
 To make the people financially literate, mobile and FM radio programmes were used.

-As of March 2019, VLBS has,
+As of September 2019, VLBS has,

 - Established 4 new branches in the remote locations of Banke, Dailekh, Rolpa and Surkhet

 - Provided services to more than 5,035 beneficiaries